-The Auckland Council (AC) contracted NIWA to report on the ecological condition of 33 lakes within the Auckland Region using LakeSPI (Submerged Plant Indicators).
-LakeSPI was developed according to Ministry for the Environment agreed criteria for freshwater indicators, to allow long-term State of the Environment monitoring and reporting for lakes.
-Surveys of Auckland's lakes have been undertaken since 2008; the current report collates all available LakeSPI information for Auckland's lakes.
+Auckland Council (AC) contracted NIWA to report on the ecological condition of 33 lakes in the Auckland region using LakeSPI (Submerged Plant Indicators).
+Surveys of the region's lakes have been undertaken since 2008 and historical vegetation surveys have been used where available.
+Results are updated based on surveys of 10 lakes carried out over the 2017 autumn (March and May).
+This report collates and reports all LakeSPI information for the Auckland region's lakes.

-Three LakeSPI indices were generated from key features of submerged vegetation structure and composition: a 'Native Condition Index' based on the diversity, depth extent and quality of indigenous plant communities; an 'Invasive Impact Index' identifying the impact from invasive weed species; and a 'LakeSPI Index' which provides an overall indication of lake condition.
+LakeSPI indices included a 'Native Condition Index' where higher values indicate better lake condition based on the diversity, depth extent and quality of indigenous plant communities; an 'Invasive Impact Index' where higher values show greater impact from invasive weed species and a lower lake condition; and a 'LakeSPI Index' which provides an overall indication of lake condition with higher values indicating better lake condition.
+LakeSPI indices are expressed as a percentage of a lake's maximum scoring potential to enable comparisons between lakes.